Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

-Agent shutdown and escalation lead magnet
+Agent shutdown and escalation governance assessment

 Kill-Switch, Escalation & Rogue-Agent Readiness Check